 How Dungeons & Dragons (and other tabletop roleplaying games) Can Help Us Grow: An OT’s Perspective

 Hi, I’m Nicole!
-During the week, I work as a pediatric occupational therapist, helping kids and teens build important everyday skills.
-On the weekends, though, I’m off on magical adventures - casting spells, solving mysteries, and exploring new worlds… all through tabletop role-playing games like Dungeons & Dragons.
+On week days, I work as a pediatric occupational therapist, helping kids and teens build important everyday skills.
+But on the weekends, I’m off on magical adventures!
+Casting spells, solving mysteries, and exploring new worlds… all through tabletop role-playing games like Dungeons & Dragons.

-For those unfamiliar, Dungeons & Dragons (D&D) and other tabletop role-playing games (TTRPGs) are games where players take on characters in a fictional world, using dice rolls and creativity to solve problems, complete quests, and tell stories.
-It's all about teamwork, imagination, and strategy - played around a table with friends.
+If you’re new to the game, Dungeons & Dragons (D&D) and other tabletop role-playing games (TTRPGs) are games where players take on characters in a fictional world, use dice rolls and creativity to solve problems, complete quests, and tell stories.
+The game is all about teamwork, imagination, and strategy!

-Even when I’m playing, I can’t help but notice how these games support so many of the same skills I work on in my therapy sessions - like problem solving, teamwork, communication, and self-regulation.
-The best part?
-We’re learning while having a blast.
+When I’m playing a D&D game, I can’t help but notice how these types of games support so many of the same skills I work on in my occupational therapy sessions!
+Skills like problem solving, teamwork, communication, and self-regulation.
 Here’s why I think D&D and similar games can be such a powerful (and fun!) tool for skill development.

 Tabletop role-playing games like Dungeons & Dragons offer a supportive, predictable way for anyone to practice social skills in a low-pressure setting.
-Playing a character allows people to experiment with communication, collaboration, and decision-making without the same stakes as real-life interactions.
+Playing a character allows people to experiment with communication, collaboration, and decision-making without the same stakes and pressures of real-life interactions.

-This can be especially helpful for neurodivergent individuals, who may find real-world social situations more challenging.
-One study found that during gameplay, autistic and otherwise neurodivergent adults reported significantly fewer social struggles compared to their everyday experiences (Moskowitz et al., 2024).
+This can be especially helpful for neurodivergent folks who may find certain real-world social situations more challenging.
+One study found that during gameplay, autistic and neurodivergent adults reported significantly fewer social struggles compared to their everyday experiences (Moskowitz et al., 2024).

 2. Emotional Growth Through Play